AlecAivazis/bwl/chromaggus.md

 vunerability to a single school of magic.
 When this happens, casters of the appropriate school will do signifcantly more damage (and threat).
 At 20%, Chromaggus, enrages and hits significantly harder.

+Hunter specifically need to also keep tranquility shot applied on the boss at all times.

 ## Positioning

 In order to avoid the breaths, the entire raid (except the main tank) needs to be out of line of sight